Cacerolazo: Ecuador

+France

+Under the July monarchy, republican opponents of the new regime used this practice during their demonstrations.
+It reached a national scale in 1832, during which a hundred of these events were combined.
+In 1961, this phenomenon reappeared as a form of popular protest by the pieds-noirs in favor of maintaining French Algeria, against the Gaullist policy of self-determination and independence of the country.
+During nightly concerts, often organized by the organisation armée secrète, inhabitants banged on pots and pans from terraces and balconies, striking three quick blows followed by two more widely spaced ones to communicate "Al-gé-rie fran-çaise" (French Algeria) in a style reminiscent of telegraphy.

+In 2016, among the strikes and demonstrations against the El Khomri law, "casseroles debout" (in reference to the social movement nuit debout), were organized in 350 cities for "exchanges, debates, aperitif".

+These casseroles gradually gained momentum in 2023 during the 2023 French pension reform unrest.
+On Monday, April 3, 2023, 2,000 people participated in one such demonstration in Nantes.
+A national call to participate in casseroles was issued by some associations in response to Emmanuel Macron's televised address after the promulgation of the law.
+More than 370 casserole protests took place according to the association Attac France.

 Iceland

 The protests following the financial crisis that started in 2008 are sometimes called The Kitchenware Revolution, because people took to the streets banging on pots and pans and other household utensils.

 India

-On March 22, 2020 at 5 PM IST for 5 minutes, Indians across the country used sauce pans and other kitchen utensils to make noise to show their appreciation and support to all the service men and women on the front line for the fight against coronavirus.
+On March 22, 2020, at 5 PM IST for 5 minutes, Indians across the country used sauce pans and other kitchen utensils to make noise to show their appreciation and support to all the service men and women on the front line for the fight against coronavirus.

-More than a billion people in India volunteeringly stayed indoors for 14-hours to try to combat the coronavirus pandemic.
-Prime Minister Narendra Modi told citizens that it would be a test in order to assess the county's ability to fight the virus and to come out on their balconies at 5 pm and make noise with bells or kitchen utilities to show their support for all service men.
+More than a billion people in India voluntarily stayed indoors for 14 hours to try to combat the coronavirus pandemic.
+Prime Minister Narendra Modi told citizens that it would be a test in order to assess the country's ability to fight the virus and to come out on their balconies at 5 pm and make noise with bells or kitchen utilities as a show of support.